meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--db-path`
 **Default value**: `"./data.ms"`

-Sets the location of the database file.
+Designates the location where database files will be created and retrieved.

 ### Environment